Antoni Hawełka

 Antoni Hawełka (17 January 1840 – 14 January 1894) was a Polish merchant and caterer, born in Kęty.

 Biography

 Hawełka was the founder of a well-known restaurant Pod Palmą (Under the Palm) on the Main Market Square in Kraków.
-He opened a colonial store first in 1876, at Rynek 46, and than moved to Krzysztofory Palace at Rynek 35 in order to expand his business, and added a restaurant to his already popular venue.
+He opened a colonial store first in 1876, at Rynek 46, and then moved to Krzysztofory Palace at Rynek 35 in order to expand his business, and added a restaurant to his already popular venue.
 Hawełka traded in the region, and outside of it as well.
 For his services he was given an imperial warrant and became a purveyor to the imperial court in Vienna.

 He also donated money to the renovation of the Chapel of St. Anthony in St. Mary's Basilica, Kraków.
 A memorial plaque was placed on the right side of the altar.

 He was laid to rest in Rakowicki Cemetery.